How To Multiply Positive And Negative Numbers

 2. (-6) x (-4) = 24

 Alternatively, count the negative signs: there are two (an even number), so the answer will be positive.
-Then, 2 x 3 x 4 = 24.
-Therefore, the answer is +24.
+Plus, then, 2 x 3 x 4 = 24.
+Which means, the answer is +24.

 Example 2: (-1) x (-5) x (-2) x 2